jeffpar/lonedissent/_pages/loners/index.md

 # Notes on Terms

-The first Judiciary Act, passed in 1789, required the Supreme Court to meet twice a year, beginning on the first Monday in February and again on the first Monday in August.
+The first Judiciary Act, passed in 1789, required the Supreme Court to hold two sessions (terms) per year, beginning on the first Monday in February and again on the first Monday in August.

 Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/6th-congress/c6.pdf#page=125) passed on February 13, 1801,
 terms were changed to the first Monday of June and December: